 Watermark Winter Wonderland

 Watermark Winter Wonderland is an outdoor holiday experience perched at the end of the beautiful Pier 15.
 Enjoy amazing waterfront views, warm seasonal drinks, holiday decorations and more with friends and family!
 It features heated glasshouses, holiday lights, and treats like hot chocolate, hot cider, fondue, and s’mores!
-Check their Instagram page for reservations and more info @watermarkny – remember you have to pay to reserve one of the glass houses.
+For reservations and more info click here – remember you have to pay to reserve one of the glass houses.

 Holiday Performances